 PHM-UK is one of the many country circles of the People’s Health Movement.
 It is also part of the PHM Europe Network.
 PHM UK members are closely associated with these larger networks, participating in activities that include the Global People’s Health Assemblies, Global and European International People’s Health Universities (IPHUs), the WHO Watches, and contributions to the alternative health report, the Global Health Watch.

-PHM-UK has existed formally since 2012 after some of our members organised a parallel People’s Health Assembly in Nottingham to the 2012 Global People’s Health Assembly in Cape Town, South Africa.
+PHM UK, has organised national, regional and local activities to mirror the global programmes.
+We organised a People’s Health Assembly in Nottingham in parallel to the 2012 Global People’s Health Assembly in Cape Town, South Africa.
 Since then, we’ve arranged two further UK People’s Health Assemblies in Scotland in 2014 and Tower Hamlets in 2016.
 The People’s Health Assembly in the Scottish Circle grew out of, and continues to result in a groundswell of advocacy, participatory health action research and public hearings, providing a platform for citizens to testify to the denial of their health rights. advocacy and participatory health research in our Scottish circle, supported various hearings across the UK providing a platform to citizens to testify to denial of their health rights.
 The Tower Hamlets People’s Health Assembly had its focus on local priorities and issues, developed in collaboration with local organisations.

 We continue to organise in support of the principles behind the People’s Charter for Health and are looking for activists, academics and individuals to join us to help build a participatory movement for health justice in the UK and abroad.